Our Solutions

 There are three main levels of charging an electric vehicle.

-• Level I – Level I refers to the standard 110VAC outlets that you have in your home.
+- Level I – Level I refers to the standard 120VAC outlets that you have in your home.
 This is a very basic charge for an electric vehicle and will take much longer to recharge.
-For example, recharging a 100% Nissan Leaf with a Level I EV charger will take approximately 20 hours from empty to full.
-Recharging a Chevy Volt, which goes 40 miles on electricity and then switches to a small gas engine, will take approximately 5 – 6 hours to recharge from empty to full.
+For example, recharging a 2025 Nissan Leaf with a 40 kWh battery using a Level I EV charger will take approximately 35 hours from empty to full.
+Recharging a Chevy Volt, which goes about 53 miles on electricity and then switches to a small gas engine, will take approximately 12–13 hours to recharge from empty to full.

 We are your EV infrastructure experts.